SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 COLLABORATIVE APPROACH With your permission, we coordinate with your healthcare providers to ensure your movement program complements your overall perimenopause or menopause care.

-At Rosy Movement, we've intentionally created an environment that prioritises your comfort and reduces the anxiety often associated with movement spaces:
+At Rosy Movement, we've intentionally created an accessible environment that prioritises your dignity, comfort and reduces gym-intimidation:

 CONVERSATION-FIRST APPROACH Sessions begin with genuine conversation, not immediate exercise.
 We take time to check in about how you're feeling, what's happened since your last visit, and what your body needs today.